Simin (film): Plot

-After drying of the Zayandehrud River, the wells and aqueducts of neighboring villages have also destroyed.
-The agricultural lands have lost their fertility and the villages have gradually been vacant.
-Most of its inhabitants migrate to the surrounding cities, leaving only the elderly in the countryside.

-Disappointed in finding water, few people remained in the countryside looking for another job.
-Few people who are more hopeful are still looking for water in the heart of the Qanats.
+After drying of the Zayandehrud River, the wells and aqueducts of neighboring villages have also run dry.
+The agricultural lands have lost their fertility and the villages have gradually emptied out.
+Most of their inhabitants have migrated to the nearby cities, leaving only the elderly in the countryside.
+But a few people who are more hopeful are still looking for water in the heart of the Qanats.

+Awards

+Simin won the award for Best Narrative Feature Film at the 2021 Reading FilmFest in Reading, Pennsylvania.